monojitgoswami69/monojitgoswami69/README.md

 <hr>

-## 🧠 You Made It to the End!
+## You Made It to the End!

 Hey, thanks for scrolling all the way down here, you're a real one 🫂🫂 <br>
 BTW, this README was built entirely from scratch- no auto-generators, no templates.
-Sure, I drew inspiration from the big wide world of GitHub profile READMEs, but every layout choice, asset, theme-switch, and quirk was hand-crafted with care (and a few late-night bugs and misalignments 😵‍💫💀).
+Sure, I drew inspiration from the big wide world of GitHub profile READMEs, but every layout choice, asset, and quirk was hand-crafted with care (and a few late-night bugs and misalignments 😵‍💫💀).

-### 💡 Pro Tip:
-> Try switching between light and dark mode — the README reacts.
-> Yes, I really went that extra mile.
-You're welcome 😉

 Feel free to fork, get inspired, or just vibe with the fun.
 And hey, if you liked it — drop a ⭐ on one of my projects.
 Makes my day.